-Workflow Validator
+Workflow validator

 Validate workflow transitions before they complete.
 One per script (singleton).